landlab/landlab/docs/source/development/practices/develop_with_git.rst

 Committing changes and merging branches back in
 ```````````````````````````````````````````````

-Changes you make to your code are “saved” in git when you commit them to
+Changes you make to your code are "saved" in git when you commit them to
 your branch.
 Save your files, then at the command line

 .. code-block:: bash